fakowajo123/Automated-Threat-Response-Lab-with-Active-Directory-Splunk-Slack-Shuffle-on-AWS/README.md

 ## Introduction

 Security teams often struggle with slow response times to compromised devices in enterprise environments due to manual alerting and remediation processes.
-To address this, I designed and deployed a cloud-based lab simulating a domain-controlled network with centralized log collection and automated incident response.
+To address this, I designed and deployed a[...]

-The system detects suspicious activity on a managed endpoint, triggers a notification workflow requiring human confirmation, and then automatically isolates the compromised device to prevent further damage.
+The system detects suspicious activity on a managed endpoint, triggers a notification workflow requiring human confirmation, and then automatically isolates the compromised device to prevent furthe[...]

-This project highlights my skills in administering directory services, configuring secure cloud network communications, ingesting and analyzing security telemetry, and building automated workflows that reduce response times significantly while maintaining control through human-in-the-loop approval.
+This project highlights my skills in administering directory services, configuring secure cloud network communications, ingesting and analyzing security telemetry, and building automated workflows [...]

 ---